UWrc/UWrc.github.io/blog/2022-04-21-hyak-team-storage-optimizations.md

 While the storage on `klone` (i.e., `mmfs1` or `gscratch`) may appear to be a monolithic device, it is an extremely complex cluster in its own right.
 This storage cluster is mounted on every `klone` node: so despite appearing as "on the node", `gscratch` physically resides on specialized storage hardware separated from the compute resources of `klone`.
 The storage is accessed across a high-speed, ultra low-latency HDR Infiniband network, and is designed to be scalable independent of KLONE’s compute resources.

-As mentioned in an [<ins>**earlier blog post today**</ins>](TODO), our incoming hardware expansion will drastically increase the amount of demand the storage cluster can handle.
+As mentioned in an [**earlier blog post today**](TODO), our incoming hardware expansion will drastically increase the amount of demand the storage cluster can handle.
 In the meantime, the Hyak team has taken measures to help maintain a usable level of storage performance for users and jobs:

 ### 1. Improved internal storage metrics gathering and visibility.